 6.4.
-Assessments of Effect
+Assessment of Effects

 AGDC will submit proposed assessments of effect to the FERC staff and the SHPO as well as to applicable landowners (BLM, NPS) and tribes (and other interested parties as appropriate) for known eligible sites in the direct APE and in the indirect APE within the 500' avoidance buffer (PA IV.C.iii).
+Documented sites outside of the 500' avoidance buffer will be treated as eligible for purposes of assessing project effects in the extended indirect APE.
+Proposed assessments of effect for known eligible sites and those being treated as eligible may be submitted without conducting fieldwork if sufficient information is available to make such assessments.
 For adversely effected historic properties, the assessment of effect will include recommended resolution measures.
+Assessments of effect (and recommended resolution measures) will be submitted following FEED for a given spread, or as noted below, as part of the Annual Fieldwork Report.
 The FERC will consider all timely comments received before consulting with the SHPO for final determinations of effect for the phased components addressed in the assessment of effect.
 The SHPO will have 30 days to respond to final effects assessments.

-For those sites which require further field evaluation AGDC will submit proposed assessments of effect as part of the Annual Fieldwork Report (see Section 8.2).
-Following the review and comment period for the Annual Fieldwork Report, FERC will consider and share with Consulting Parties all timely comments received before submitting to SHPO a final finding of effect for the phased components addressed in that year's fieldwork report.
-For adversely effected historic properties, the assessment of effect will include recommended resolution measures.
+The Annual Fieldwork Report (Section 8.2) will provide a comprehensive description of the inventory, evaluation, assessment of effects and resolution implemented during that field season.
+Sites requiring further field evaluation will also be identified.
+Following the review and comment period for the Annual Fieldwork Report, FERC will consider, and AGDC will share with Consulting Parties all timely comments received before AGDC submits to SHPO a final finding of effect for the phased components addressed in that year's fieldwork report.
+For adversely effected historic properties, the assessment of effects will include recommended resolution measures.
 The SHPO will have 30 days to respond to final effects assessments.